 Get help directly from Valencia College librarians on Ask-A-Librarian.

-During the Fall 2021 term, students can chat live online or text a Valencia College librarian during these hours:
+During the Summer 2022 term, students can chat live online or text a Valencia College librarian during these hours:

-During off hours, students can send an e-mail that librarians will retrieve when the virtual desk reopens.
+During campus closures or off hours, students can send an e-mail that librarians will retrieve when the virtual desk reopens.